Evidence-Based Prevention Training & Resources

 APJN teaches social-emotional skills to prevent bullying, violence, and sexual assault.
-We provide trainings on conflict management, peer mediation, bystander intervention, and self-regulation skills to schools, universities, and community groups.
+We provide trainings on conflict management, peer mediation, bystander intervention, and self-regulation to schools, universities, and community groups.

 In 2013, APJN received a $300,000 state grant to fund four years of Sexual Assault Prevention Programming across SE Ohio.
 APJN was then able to begin offering free trainings on Bystander Intervention, Gender Stereotypes 101, Healthy Masculinity, Healthy Relationships, Learning Good Consent, Media Literacy, Self-Defense, Sexual Assault Prevention, and Supporting Survivors.